 A few examples of skills taking greater relevance:

 The days are numbered for “command and control” leadership.
 Researchers have found that project professionals rank collaborative leadership as the single most essential team skill.

 Leaders need to inspire and motivate to maximize the creativity and productivity of their teams.
 They can’t rely on issuing directives.
 Increasingly, our work is inter-disciplinary across teams, often with colleagues outside of our formal organizational lines of authority.
 In a virtual environment, checking in on potentially isolated team members isn’t as simple as taking a stroll through the office.

 The remedy is to meaningfully connect with team members.
+Try some of these fun employee engagement ideas, for example.
 Don’t just order – explain why a project matters, how it relates to a bigger purpose, and solicit ideas on how it could be executed more efficiently.

 Empathy for the Voice of a Customer

 For dispersed team members, the voice of the customer serves as the center of gravity.
 That’s why high performing teams build customer feedback into all project workflows; they know that customer centricity is the essential ingredient keeping the team focused on delivering value.